ttnmapper/documentation/integration/helium.md

   1. A JSON object containing the keys "**latitude**", "**longitude**" and "**altitude**".
 Some variations of these keys will also work.
   2. In addition the JSON object should preferably contain one of the following keys "**hdop**", "**accuracy**" or "**sats**".

-> As an alternative teh payload decoder for [Helium Cargo](https://docs.helium.com/use-the-network/console/integrations/cargo/) or [Helium Mappers](https://docs.helium.com/use-the-network/coverage-mapping/mappers-quickstart/)mappers can be used as well with TTN Mapper.
+> As an alternative the payload decoder for [Helium Cargo](https://docs.helium.com/use-the-network/console/integrations/cargo/) or [Helium Mappers](https://docs.helium.com/use-the-network/coverage-mapping/mappers-quickstart/)mappers can be used as well with TTN Mapper.

 If you are developing your own GPS enabled LoRa device please check the following [Github repository](https://github.com/ttnmapper/gps-node-examples) for example end-device software and decoder functions to be used with them.